Choosing the Right type of CPU Cooler for Computer

 Processor Wattage vs. Cooler TDP: Why It Matters

-wattage and the cooler’s TDP (Thermal Design Power).
-Wattage indicates how much
+processor's wattage and the cooler’s TDP (Thermal Design Power).
+Wattage indicates how

 handle.
 For high-performance processors, you want to make sure your cooler’s TDP can